[amazon_auto_links id="280537"]

 There are some infections or sicknesses when you rely on antibiotics for the treatment process.
-Antibiotics are medications used to treat any type of illness.
-So, you will always have to make sure what to eat with antibiotics.
-Antibiotics can impact your health in many medical ways.
+Antibiotics 1are medications used to treat any type of illness.
+It can impact your health in many medical ways.

 1. What are Antibiotics?

-Here is a thing you should know, the course of antibiotics treatment does not include viruses, they are medications for infections caused by any bacteria in your body.
-This includes urinary tract infection, strep throat or pertussis.
+Antibiotic treatment does not include viruses; they are medications for infections caused by bacteria in your body.
+This includes urinary tract infections, strep throat, or pertussis.

-Moreover, taking antibiotics also does not work on some infections caused by bacteria, such as sinus infections.
-This is because these can be treated on their own, antibiotic usage will not heal these infections.
+Moreover, antibiotics also do not work on some infections caused by bacteria, such as sinus infections.
+This is because these can be treated on their own; antibiotic usage will not heal these infections.
 Taking antibiotics in high doses unnecessarily can have many serious side effects, which can be life-threatening.

 2. Why is it Important What You Eat With Antibiotics?

-Some foods interact with antibiotics easily which helps in absorbing it while there are foods that can even cause gas.
-Though these antibiotics help treat your infection there are also other side effects caused by them.
-This can result in gas, killing beneficial bacteria, nausea, dizziness and body pain.
+Some foods interact with antibiotics easily, which helps absorb them, while some foods can even cause gas.
+Though these antibiotics help treat your infection, they also have other side effects.
+This can result in gas, killing beneficial bacteria, nausea, dizziness, and body pain.

 Therefore, eating healthy and advised meals can lead to proper body care.
-If you are not familiar with your antibiotics, get advice and check with your doctor.
-Taking antibiotics your doctor prescribes with proper guidelines on what to eat with antibiotics and what not to eat with antibiotics can result positively for your gut.
+If you are unfamiliar with antibiotics, get advice and check with your doctor.
+Doctors prescribe proper guidelines on what to eat with antibiotics and what not to eat with antibiotics, which can positively affect your gut.

 3. What to Eat with Antibiotics?